This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Restraints are methods used by trained caregivers to stop or limit a patient's movement.
+Restraints are methods used by trained healthcare providers to stop or limit a patient's movement.
 Restraints may be used without the patient's consent.

 Types of restraints: